LGBTQ rights in Guyana

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Guyana face legal and societal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in Guyana face legal and societal challenges not experienced by non-LGBTQ residents.
 Guyana is the only country in South America, and the only mainland country in the Americas, where homosexual acts are illegal.
 Cross-dressing was illegal until November 2018, when the statute was struck down by the Caribbean Court of Justice, the court of last resort of Guyana.
 Efforts to decriminalize homosexual behavior have gained momentum from legal developments in neighboring countries with a common legal heritage as former British colonies.
-In August 2016 the Belize Supreme Court, and in April 2018, the High Court of Trinidad and Tobago, each ruled that laws criminalizing homosexuality in their respective jurisdictions were unconstitutional.
+In August 2016, the Belize Supreme Court, and in April 2018, the High Court of Trinidad and Tobago, each ruled that laws criminalizing homosexuality in their respective jurisdictions were unconstitutional.
 These landmark rulings have been noted as potential legal precedents to strengthen the case for repeal of Guyana's corresponding laws, with all 3 countries having related jurisprudence.
 Guyanese society tends to view homosexuality and transgender people negatively, though attitudes are slowly changing and becoming more accepting.
 The country's first pride parade took place in June 2018 with the support of various political and religious leaders, making it the first such event in the English-speaking Caribbean.
 It has inspired other countries to hold their own pride parades such as Barbados, Trinidad and Tobago and Saint Lucia.
 The country's second pride parade took place in June 2019.
-Subsequent events in 2020, and 2021 had to be postponed due to the COVID-19 pandemic, but Guyana's LGBT community held its largest event in the capital Georgetown in June 2022, with another planned in 2023.
-The country itself has a sodomy law.
+Subsequent events in 2020 and 2021 had to be postponed due to the COVID-19 pandemic, but Guyana's LGBTQ community held its largest event in the capital Georgetown in June 2022, with another planned in 2023.

 Laws about same-sex sexual activity

 In common with other former British colonies, Guyana had criminal codes imposed by its colonial rulers.
-Prohibitions against "buggery", "gross indecency", and "indecent behavior" were widely enacted across the British Empire in the nineteenth century.
+Prohibitions against "buggery", "gross indecency" and "indecent behavior" were widely enacted across the British Empire in the nineteenth century.
 Although the terms are not explicitly defined in law, their English common law interpretation was well established by the time the Criminal Law (Offences) Act (1893) was introduced in Guyana.
 The country inherited the Act itself and the common law understanding of its provisions; these were retained following independence, long after the repeal of such offences in Britain.

 The criminalization of same-sex activity under the Act are contained in the following provisions:'

+Section 351 Any male person who, in public or private, commits, or is a party to the commission, or procures or attempts to procure the commission, by any male person, of any act of gross indecency with any other male person shall be guilty of a misdemeanour and liable to imprisonment for two years.